radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ## Accessing the Main Control Panel

-If the Web Server is already started, you can also access the control panel by opening a web browser and use the following URL: <RadiantOne server machine>:<control panel port set during RadiantOne install>/main/login.
+If the Web Server is already started, you can also access the control panel by opening a web browser and use the following URL: `<RadiantOne server machine>:<control panel port set during RadiantOne install>/main/login`.
 You would also use this method for accessing the control panel from a remote machine.

 The Main Control Panel displays the name of the RadiantOne cluster.